How to register with a doctor in the Netherlands

 You can use comparison websites, such Zorgkaart Nederland or Kiesuwhuisarts to find a practice near you.
 With these websites, you simply enter your home postcode, and the site lists all the practices closest to you.

 Another way to find a doctor’s practice near you is to do a Google search.
-In the Netherlands, the best way to get results is by searching your postcode and the word ‘huisarts’.
+In the Netherlands, the best way to get results is by searching your postcode or city and the word ‘huisarts’.

 Just make sure to check the practice’s website or give them a call to ask that they take patients from your exact postcode!